openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 - Use static shape whenever possible

-   - Static models can benefit from more agressive optimizations such as constant propagation, fusing, reorder optimizatio.
+   - Static models can benefit from more agressive optimizations such as constant propagation, fusing, reorder optimization.
    If the same shape is used for dynamic model, the performance is worse than running that shape with static model.
    It is therefore recommended to reshape the dynamic model to a static model, if the scenario allows.